A Quick Guide to 9 Essential Project Documents and Templates

 As such, the project charter supports communication and makes stakeholder engagement easier.

-Creating a project charter formally authorizes and sets the stage for successful project management.
-If you’re looking for a free project charter template, you can find one by checking out our free project charter templates.
+If you’re looking for a free project charter template, explore our collection of free project charter templates.

 3. RACI Matrix

-The RACI Matrix is a great way to define and assign these responsibilities.
+The RACI Matrix is a great way to define and assign responsibilities.
+It identifies someone who is:

 4. Work Breakdown Structure (WBS)

-A work breakdown structure is the core of project planning resource management and helps to prevent project scope creep.
+A work breakdown structure (WBS) is the core of project planning and resource management while reducing the risk of scope creep.

 5. Risks and Issues Log